gleam-lang/otp/README.md

 Gleam’s actor system is built with a few primary goals:

 - Full type safety of actors and messages.
 - Be compatible with Erlang’s OTP actor framework.
 - Provide fault tolerance and self-healing through supervisors.
 - Have equivalent performance to Erlang’s OTP.

+This library documents its abstractions and functionality, but you may also wish to read the documentation or other material on Erlang’s OTP framework to get a fuller understanding of OTP, the problems it solves, and and the motivations for its design.

 ## Usage